 - Be between the ages of 25 and 40;

-- Be currently living and working in Kenya, Uganda or Tanzania;
+- Be a citizen, national or permanent resident, and be living and working in Kenya, Tanzania, or Uganda;

 - Be eligible to receive a U.S. J-1 visa;

 - Be proficient in spoken and written English;